AY2324S2-CS2103T-F10-3/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to switch the view from Overall-View to Day-View or vice versa.
+1. User requests to change the view from Overall-View to Day-View or vice versa.
 2. CLInic changes the view.

     Use case ends.